PHPOffice/PhpSpreadsheet/docs/Overview/10-Reading-and-Writing.md

 ##### Decimal and thousands separators

-See section PHPExcel_Writer_CSV how to control the appearance of these.
+See section \PhpOffice\PhpSpreadsheet\Writer\CSV how to control the appearance of these.

 ### Generating Excel files from templates (read, modify, write)